kwquan/COCO_2017/README.md

 The coco 2017 dataset contains 118287 images[train], 5000 images[val] & images[test]. \
 Note that only the train & val images have annotations.

+# Prerequisites
+Kindly ensure that you have a good GPU & YOLOv5 is installed.

 # Dataset
 Download the datasets from this link:
 [https://cocodataset.org/#download](url)